Atanascovich/sql-challenges/README.md

-# SQL Challenges 💾
+# SQL Practice Challenges 💾

-Repositório com desafios resolvidos em SQL para praticar.

-Organização:
-- `basicos.sql`: desafios introdutórios
-- `avancados.sql`: desafios mais complexos
-- Pasta `leetcode/`: soluções de desafios populares da plataforma LeetCode

-🧠 Foco em escrita clara, performance e legibilidade.
+A curated set of solved SQL problems for learning, practice, and technical improvement.

+🧠 Emphasis on clarity, performance, and clean query design.